hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 `*updated-propagate` is a routing directive, not a data access directive:

 - It does not provide direct access to parent data.
-- It only determines which Nablla host should be updated after the current host or element finishes its update.
+- It only determines which Sercrod host should be updated after the current host or element finishes its update.
 - If you need parent data, use the usual scope rules (`$parent`, `$root`, or explicit data structures) in the `*updated` handler or in regular expressions.

 The main “parent” concept here is the structural parent host in the DOM tree, as used by numeric depth and the `root` keyword.